-Firms address scale-up through rapidly evolving business models, typically beginning with small volume, high value products requiring investment to develop and prove products, identify and develop markets and create supply and distribution networks.
-Once market demand and volume are established then costs and prices can fall, while maintaining or improving margins but further investment in production capability will be required.
-Financial scale-up is often identified as the major barrier to growth.
-Typically, public funds are deployed in the early stages of scientific development and private companies are expected to pick up and develop promising technologies.
-Much attention has been focused on the need for investment in these, often risky, development stages but production scale-up may be equally challenging.
+Firms address scale-up through rapidly evolving business models typically beginning with small volume, high value products requiring investment to develop and prove products, identify and develop markets and create supply and distribution networks.
+Once market demand is established then costs and prices can fall while maintaining or improving margins depending upon the emergence of competitors but further investment in production capability is required.
+Financial scale-up is often identified as the major barrier to growth Typically, public funds are deployed in the early stages of scientific development and private companies are expected to pick up and develop promising technologies.
+Much attention has been focused on the need for investment in these, often risky, development stages.